IBM-Swift/evolution/Kitura/README.md

 Whilst a particularly appropriate transport for full-stack web applications, it is less so for full-stack Swift applications: JSON is a text based format that includes field names and therefore is not memory efficient, and the values stored in the format are not typed.
 The first means that data payloads being sent between an iOS client and a server are significantly larger than they could be, and the second means that type information is lost and complex serialisation and deserialisation conversions need to be carried out.

 Alternative transports that are emerging that are both data optimised and strongly typed making it possible to share exact data models between iOS client and server and to minimise data requirements.
-The most popular of these is gRPC and protobufs, but others are available including Thrift.
+The most popular of these is [gRPC](https://grpc.io) which uses [protobufs](https://developers.google.com/protocol-buffers/), but others are available including [Thrift](https://thrift.apache.org).

 Adoption alternative transports provides a huge benefit for full-stack Swift developers, however at the cost of interoperability: every client has to use the same transport - unless the Server framework is able to handle different transports concurrently without the application having to be modified.